 In the carpet that describes the sense of touch, the lady stands and touches the horn of the unicorn.
 In the other hand she holds the banner flag.
 The lion looks at her.

-In the last rug, called "For my only desire," the lady stands in the middle of a the carpet and her servant stands to her right and holds a box.
+In the last rug, called "my only passion," the lady stands in the middle of a the carpet and her servant stands to her right and holds a box.
 The Lady puts the necklace she's wearing in the box.
 To her left you can see a bag with coins.
 The lion and the unicorn are also here on either side of the Lady, holding the banner flags.